TheOdinProject/curriculum/rails_programming/advanced_forms_and_activerecord/project_associations.md

 1. Add the association between the event attendee (also a User) and the event.
 Call this user the "attendee".
 Call the event the "attended_event".
 You'll again need to juggle specially named foreign keys and classes and sources.
 2. Create and migrate all necessary tables and foreign keys.
 This will require a "through" table since an Event can have many Attendees and a single User (Attendee) can attend many Events... many-to-many.
+3. Create a Controller and corresponding routes for the "through" table that will allow a user to become an "attendee" of an event.
-3. Update the Event's Show page to display a list of attendees.
+4. Update the Event's Show page to display a list of attendees.
-4. Add to the User's Show page a list of their "attended_events" (the events that the user has been invited to attend).
+5. Add to the User's Show page a list of their "attended_events".
-5. Separate this list of "attended_events" into either events that have occurred in the past or events that will occur in the future.
+6. Separate this list of "attended_events" into either events that have occurred in the past or events that will occur in the future.
 You'll get some good practice building [queries](https://guides.rubyonrails.org/active_record_querying.html#array-conditions) and working with dates.
 Keep this logic in the view and do not put separate method calls in the controller.

 #### Finishing Touches
 1. Separate the past and upcoming events on the Event's Index page by creating two class methods on the Event model (e.g. `Event.past`).
 2. Refactor the past and upcoming class methods into simple [scopes](https://guides.rubyonrails.org/active_record_querying.html#scopes).
 3. Put navigation links across the top to help you jump around.
+4. Extra Credit: Allow users to edit and delete the events they created.
+5. Extra Credit: Allow users to remove themselves as an attendee to their "attended_events".
-4. Extra Credit: Allow users to invite other users to events and only allow invited users to attend an event.
+6. Extra Credit: Allow users to invite other users to events and only allow invited users to attend an event.

 </div>